 Kings Island is a very nice and well run amusement park.
 Now when I first visited the park, I didn't exactly know what to expect aside from a bunch of roller coasters, concrete, and trash cans.
 And yes, there is indeed a lot of roller coasters, trash cans, and concrete.
 But I actually found Kings Island to be a very nice park.
 Ok, there is nothing insanely fantastic about this place, it is just a big amusement park.
 But it is still a really fun place to go to.
-And yes, the park actually has a few original coasters.
-Though to be honest, the clones were better than the original coasters.
-But still.
+And yes, the park actually has a some good coasters coasters.
+Their recent additions have been very good, ranging from a really good B&M Hyper, an interesting Invert, and a cool GCI.
+So yeah.
 Kings Island is actually a nice park with some good coasters, a semi nice atmosphere (The farther back in the park you go, the nicer it gets.), and their kids area is actually pretty awesome.
-Though it was still Paramount's Kids Area, so Cedar Fair could have possibly changed it.
-I doubt it though.
-I would definetly recommend this park to anyone taking a rollercoaster trip in the Midwest.
+I know some enthusiasts compare the park to Cedar Point since they're both major Cedar Fair parks in the state of Ohio.
+But that's not fair.
+Cedar Point is definetly better, and has some of the best coasters ever.
+But to be fair, most parks aren't like Cedar Point, and Kings Island is still pretty good.
+I would definetly recommend this park to anyone taking a roller coaster trip in the Midwest.
 It's a nice fun park with a lot of roller coasters.
-And since my last visit, they added Banshee, Diamondback, and Mystic Timbers.
-A B&M Invert, a B&M Hyper Coaster, and a GCI Woodie.
-So I have a pretty good reason to return to Kings Island.

 Here are the reviews of all the Flat Rides at Kings Island.
 The Flat Ride Collection is pretty good at Kings Island.
 However, I certainly wouldn't call it amazing or anything like that.
 From what I can gather, the park only has 2 good flat rides.
 Anyways, let's go through with reviewing them.
 First off, let's get the star flat ride out of the way.
 And in my opinion, one of the star attractions within all of Kings Island.
 I'm of course talking about Drop Zone.
 Now at Kings Island, Drop Zone isn't just a typical old 2nd Generation Intamin Freefall.
 This is a huge monstrous Roto Drop.
 It's huge and it is going to be fast.
 And not to mention the capacity on this Drop Zone is pretty damn big.
 Anyways, after rotating up to the top, getting a fantastic view of Kings Island and rest of the nothingness known as the boring state of Ohio.
 Then right as you're sitting at the top, you drop.
 And on Drop Zone, the drop is actually different from the other drops.
 You just sort of going into falling mode, a mode where all thoughts are on halt and all you can think to yourself is "I'm falling". without any sort of emotion at all.
 Once life comes back to you, a big burst of adreneline bursts to you at the bottom as you eagerly want to just go again.
 It is without a doubt one of my favorite drop rides and rides at Kings Island.
 The next flat ride on the list is Delarium.
 This is the park's Giant Frisbee.
 And like all giant frisbees, these little suckers are FAST!!!!!!!!
 They're so fast that you don't even care about the lack of spinning that these rides have.
 It is just that awesome.
 I'm a big giant frisbee fan and I am very glad that Kings Island has one of the rides.
 The next flat ride I have to review would be the Crypt.
 Now I'm sure many of you guys know that Cedar Fair tore this ride down, but I still have to review it due to simply how BAD it was!!!
 All the people you heard people saying "This top spin was so great!!!"
 "It was so well themed!!!!"
 "This was more than just a top spin!!!
 It's like Indiana Jones with an orgasm of flat ride awesomeness!!!!"
 That may have been true back when it was owned by Paramount, but when I rode it, That was all 100% Bullsh*t.
 First off, there was NO THEMING ON THIS RIDE WHATSOEVER!!!!
 There were a couple things inside the line, but inside the actual top spin, it was just a giant Top Spin in a box.
 Ok, so the theming totally blew and is imaginary.
 But surely it was still a good Top Spin in itself?
 Nope.
 This had to have be the worst Top Spin Program I have ever experienced on any Top Spin in my life.
 This Top Spin just likes to randomly stop and do many things that Top Spins are not supposed to do.
 And yes, it hurt like hell.
 This was not fun.
 It was just pure pain!!
 Even if it was this amazingly themed top spin back when Paramount owned it, how could it have been fun if it ran such a horrible and painful program?
 So glad this ride is gone.
 The final flat ride I rode at Kings Island is Snoopy Surf Dog (When I rode it, it was called Avatar).
 This is a Hump in the Middle Disko.
 However, this one features Rockin Tug like cars instead of the traditional DiskO seating.
 This does make a difference because even though it's just a car difference, it just doesn't seem as much fun.
 It definetly feels more like a Rocking Tug than a Disko.
 But with that said, I'm actually suprised at how much Cedar Fair notices this.
 Here at Kings Island, Snoopy Surf Dog is considered a childrens ride and is located in the park's kiddy area (which is very good.)
 Wheras at California's Great America, they market Survivor as one of their thrill rides.
 And the only difference between the two is the seat.
 And I know the seat makes a difference, but it's not that big of a difference that it upgrades it to a thrill ride.
 But oh well.
 For being considered a Kiddy Flat, Snoopy Surf Dog is a fantastic one.
 Those are all the flat rides at Kings Island that I rode.
 The park is also home to a Windseeker, some bumper cars, a train, an octopus, a scrambler, a pirate ship, and some chairswings.
 I'm assuming those are all average and nothing special.
 So yeah, Kings Island's flat ride collection is pretty good.